DigitalSmile/native-memory-processor/README.md

 @Structs
 @Enums
 public interface GPIO {
-    @NativeFunction(name = "ioctl", useErrno = true, returnType = int.class)
+    @NativeManualFunction(name = "ioctl", useErrno = true)
     int nativeCall(int fd, long command, int data) throws NativeMemoryException;
 }
 ```
 This code snippet will generate all structures and enums within the header file `gpio.h` (located in `resources` folder), as well as `GPIONative` class with call implementation of `ioctl` native function.

-Find more examples in [documentation](USAGE.md) or in my other project https://github.com/digitalsmile/gpio
+Observe concepts in [doucmentation](CONCEPTS.md) or find more examples in [getting started](USAGE.md).
+You can also look at [tests](annotation-processor-test/src/test/java/io/github/digitalsmile/gpio) or in my other project https://github.com/digitalsmile/gpio

 3) Enjoy! :)